ccovey/ldap-auth/README.md

 For more information on what fields from AD are available to you visit http://goo.gl/6jL4V

-You may also get a complete user list for a specific OU by defining the `table` key.
+You may also get a complete user list for a specific OU by defining the `userList` key and setting it to `true`.
+You must also set the `group` key that defined which OU to look at.
+Do not that on a large AD this may slow down the application.

 Model Usage
 ===========

 You can still use a model with this implementation as well if you want. ldap-auth will take your fields from ldap and attach them to the model allowing you to access things such as roles / permissions from the model if the account is valid in Active Directory.
+It is also important to note that no authentication takes place off of the model.
+All authentication is done from Active Directory and if they are removed from AD but still in a users table they WILL NOT be able to log in.